 You can install and run VIVO on most modern PC, laptop, or server hardware.
 Whilst the application layer needs a reasonable amount of memory, the majority of the workload is placed on the storage layers, which as a semantic web application means the triple store.
 As VIVO aims to be agnostic to the triple store, the precise requirements will depend on your choice of triple store.
-However, the default configuration is to use Jena SDB backed by MySQL in this setup, it is recommended that you have very high IO bandwidth for the file system used by MySQL, and significant memory for caching layers of the database engine.
+However, starting from the VIVO 1.12, the default configuration is to use Jena TDB, while VIVO can be optionally configured to use MySQL as a backing store for Jena SDB.
+TDB is another triple store from the Jena project, but TDB keeps its data in directory of flat files, while SDB uses a relational database.
+It is recommended that you have very high IO bandwidth for the file system used by Jena TDB or MySQL, and significant memory for caching layers of the database engine.